-Marketing legal slip-ups that can kill your company
+Marketing legal slip-ups that Create Risk For your company

-The result is that businesses that aren’t careful are left exposed to potentially ruinous court cases.
+The result is that businesses that aren’t careful are left exposed to potentially ruinous court cases, the two most common of which are:

-If defamation is written, it’s called libel.
-If it’s spoken, it’s slander.
+There are two types of defamation.
+If it’s written, it’s called libel.
+If it’s spoken, it’s called slander.
 Most of what transpires on the internet is the former.

 What makes something libelous?
 It has to be false and your subject has to consider it damaging.
 For example if I, in an irrational rage, post an errant Yelp review claiming that my competitor MegaCorp Media steals money from the elderly, they can claim libel, provided that it is in fact false.
 This is the claim that Hulk Hogan made against Gawker.